Latin dance in New York City is both dance theatre and social dances.

 Latin culture is almost always born in the most disadvantaged communities.
 There’s something about having nothing that makes you very creative.
 Even if you have nothing else, you have your body and your spirit.
 That’s where Latin dance comes from.

-Minstrelsy, the street dancing of African Americans trying to survive when there were no jobs after the Civil War, was the first pan-American entertainment.
-It was the first time that all Americans, from east to west and north to south, knew the same songs and dances.
-The dancing was pretty good, but the racial mocking that followed was pretty bad.
+Minstrelsy, the street dancing of African Americans trying to survive when there were no jobs after the Civil War, was the first time that all Americans, from east to west and north to south, knew the same songs and dances.
+The Diaspora dancing was great, but the racial mocking that followed was terrible.
 We are still trying to wash that nonsense out of our heads.

 Anyway, in short form entertainment, there is a direct line from minstrelsy, to vaudeville to Broadway, movies and television, to MTV (music television), to YouTube, and to Tik Tok.
 But a lot happened on the way.